dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 | Havasu/Parker Evap. and ET    | --                           | 100%                                            |

-The volumes in Table 6 differ from the customary accounting of first 8.23 maf of Lake Powell Natural flow to Lower Basin plus Mexico and remaining amount to the Upper Basin.
+The volumes in Table 6 differ from the customary accounting of first 8.23 maf of Lake Powell natural flow to Lower Basin plus Mexico and remaining amount to the Upper Basin.
 The difference arises because:

--   Mexico, First Nations, Colorado River Delta, and Havasu/Parker evaporation and evapotranspiration are accounted for separately in Flex accounting.
+-   Mexico, First Nations, Colorado River Delta, and Havasu/Parker evaporation and evapotranspiration are accounted for separately in the basin accounts.

 -   Mexico’s amount is reduced by conservation under Minutes 319 and 323.

--   The Shared, Reserve account is charged a share of the combined reservoir evaporation.
+-   The Shared reserve account is charged a share of the combined reservoir evaporation.

 -   Lower Basin, Mexico, and First Nations in the Lower Basin are charged